WoltLab/docs.woltlab.com/docs/php_apps.md

 ## Creating an App

-{% include callout.html content="This is a non-reversible operation!
-Once a package has been installed, its type cannot be changed without uninstalling and reinstalling the entire package, an app will always be an app and vice versa." type="danger" %}
+!!! danger "This is a non-reversible operation!
+Once a package has been installed, its type cannot be changed without uninstalling and reinstalling the entire package, an app will always be an app and vice versa."

 ### `package.xml`